augustss/verse-semantics/Book/docs/01_builtins.md

 - `"á"` requires two bytes (`{0oC3}{0oA1}`),
 - `"🐈"` (cat emoji) requires four bytes (`{0u1f408}`).

-Thus, strings in Verse are sequences of code units, not necessarily sequences of Unicode characters in the abstract sense.
+Thus, strings are sequences of code units, not necessarily sequences of Unicode characters in the abstract sense.

 Because strings are arrays of `char`, you can index into them with `[]`.
 Indexing has the `<decides>` effect: it succeeds when the index is valid and fails otherwise.